 During your interview, inquire about the engineer’s thoughts toward more accessible virtual reality experiences.
 Ask about their ideas about the sustainability of the field.
 Their answers should help you gauge how innovative you can expect them to be.

-Interviewing VR developers can be challenging, but with the right lens, you can find the talent you need to compliment your team and realize your vision.
-In order for the field of virtual reality to grow and thrive, we need to create accessible, high-quality experiences that work with affordable hardware.
+Interviewing full-time or part-time VR developers (and AR developers) can be challenging, but with the right lens, you can find the talent you need to compliment your team and realize your vision.
+In order for the field of virtual reality to grow and thrive, we need to create accessible, high-quality experiences that work with affordable VR technology hardware and VR headsets like the Samsung Gear VR, Google Cardboard, or Oculus Rift.

 We would like to thank Dave Alpert, CEO at Geopogo; Glen Egan, President and CEO of Sanzaru Games; and Alton Glass, Director and Owner of Glassrock Entertainment for their insights as we put together this article.